seam-sikder-nahid/SelfOS/README.md

 Copyright (c) 2026 Seam Sikder Nahid

-Permission is hereby granted, free of charge, to any person obtaining a copy...
+Permission is hereby granted, free of charge, to any person obtaining a copy.

 ## 🙏 Credits

-Built with ❤️ by Seam Sikder Nahid for personal growth, discipline, and productivity.
+Built with ❤️ by **Seam Sikder Nahid** — a tool for personal growth, discipline, and productivity.

-Inspired by the philosophy that **tracking creates awareness**, **consistency builds discipline**, and **gamification sustains motivation**.
+Inspired by the philosophy that:
+- **Tracking creates awareness,**
+- **Consistency builds discipline,**
+- **and Gamification sustains motivation.**

 ## 🚀 Quick Stats